veasia/revX/README.md

 # revX
-Script to implement pixels for "revX"
+main.js: Script to implement pixels for "revX"

 ## How to use by Tech

 ### Setup

-Revx pixel must be implemented if available on:
+revX pixel must be implemented if available on:
 - home page
 - category/sub category pages
 - product pages